Squish for JavaFX Tutorial

 function to do File > Quit, and then click the "save unsaved changes" dialog's No button.

-.
-In the next section we will create a new version of this test, only this time we will pull in the data from an external data source, and check that the data in the TableView
+In the next section, we will create a new version of this test, only this time we will use data from an external data source, and check that the data in the TableView

 is correct.